 Other required hours should be selected from the remaining general education courses and/or the electives listed below.
 Only 64 hours are guaranteed to transfer under the Comprehensive Articulation Agreement.
-ACA 122 may count as the 64th or the 65th hour.
+ACA 122, as well as COE 111, may only count as the 65th hour.